open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-transparency.md

 1. **Use transparent accounting systems**: Open source projects can utilize [open-source accounting software](https://www.gnucash.org/) to manage their finances.
 2. **Publish regular financial reports**: Projects should publish regular financial reports, including income statements and balance sheets.
 3. **Disclose funding sources**: Open source projects should disclose their funding sources, including sponsors and individual contributors.
 4. **Establish a transparent budgeting process**: Projects should establish a transparent budgeting process that involves the community in decision-making.
+For more details, visit [open source project budget management](https://www.license-token.com/wiki/open-source-project-budget-management).

 ### Tools for Financial Transparency